juroyye/total_recall/README.md

 ### A. Talk about it:
 What are the things in an array called?
+The things in an array are called elements.

 Do Arrays guarantee those things will be in order?

+No, they do not.

 What real-life thing could you model with an array?

+You can model lists, such as a grocery list.

 ### B. Easy Does It
-Create an array that contains three quotes and store it in a variable called quotes
+Create an array that contains three quotes and store it in a variable called quotes.

+const = famousQuotes["Fee fi fo fum.", "Et tu, Brute?", "I'm Batman."];

 ### C. Accessing elements

-Given the following array `const randomThings = [1, 10, "Hello", true]`
+Given the following array `const randomThings = [1, 10, "World", true]`

 - How do you access the 1st element in the array?
+You would put i = 0, which is targeting the first element since array is a 0 index code.

 - Change the value of `"Hello"` to `"World"`

+Done.

-- Check the value of the array to make sure it updated the array using `console.log()`
+- Check the value of the array to make sure it updated the array using `console.log()` Yes.

 ### D. Change values
-Given the following array const ourClass = ["Salty", "Zoom", "Sardine", "Slack", "Github"]
+Given the following array const ourClass = ["Salty", "Zoom", "Sardine", "Slack", "Octocat", "Cloud City"]

 What would you write to access the 3rd element of the array?

+You would write i = 2.

 Change the value of "Github" to "Octocat"

+Done.

 Add a new element, "Cloud City" to the array

+Done.

 ### E. Mix It Up